ZachDaChampion/ar3-teensy-firmware/README.md

 Firmware for a Teensy microcontroller to control the Annin Robotics AR3

+## TODO

+- Send error when interrupting a move

-# Protobuf
+# Flatbuffers

-The firmware uses [Protobuf](https://developers.google.com/protocol-buffers) to communicate with the host computer.
-The protobuf definitions are located in the `proto` submodule and are compiled for use with the [EmbeddedProto](https://embeddedproto.com/) library.
-The compiled definitions are located in `include/proto`.
+The firmware uses [Flatbuffers](https://google.github.io/flatbuffers/) to communicate with the host computer.
+The Flatbuffers schema is defined in the `messages` folder, which is a submodule pointing to the [firmware-messages](https://github.com/COBOT-Team/firmware-messages) repository.

 # PlatformIO